$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Multi-generation1<1%

-Where the $1M HDBs Are — Mature-Estate Hotspots
+Where the $1M HDBs Are: Mature-Estate Hotspots

-Geography concentrates the premium.
+The premium is concentrated in a handful of places.
 Three mature estates accounted for the bulk of S$1M+ activity in Q1 2026:

 Estate5-Room Median (Q1 2026)Notes